 Light Flow is the kind of app that best showcases Android's sensibilities: esoteric, amazingly customizable, and downright impossible on other platforms.
 The popular notification manager for devices with LED indicator lights has just had a big update to version 3.8, most notably bringing support for the popular NinjaSMS texting app.
 NinjaSMS users, make sure you're running the latest version of both apps, and enable Light Flow in the settings menu.

 If you're like us, you have an obsession with new apps.
 When you try every new app you come across though, you're bound for disappointment.
 After all, not every app can be a paragon of functionality, style, and convenience.
 With that in mind, we go through the long list of new apps submitted to the Play Store every couple of weeks and bring you the best.
 Even that, though, can be a little too much to digest for some users.
-For that reason, we've got monthly roundups featuring just a handful of the very very best apps and games from the previous month.

 We're back!
 If you are somehow just joining us, where have you been?
 This is Getting To Know Android, the series where we milk every little detail out of the latest version of Android and put other change logs to shame.

 Expect this version to be heavy on the pictures because, honestly, we're getting down to the bottom of the barrel here.
 There won't be much left to cover after this.
-To make up for the sparse commentary, we're getting a two-for-one deal this week: Calendar and Settings!

 The GO Dev Team, the people who brought you the popular apps GO SMS, GO Weather, and GO Launcher, are at it again, bringing you a contacts manager and dialer that is, quite frankly, stunning, both in functionality and aesthetics.
 It dropped into the market not 12 hours ago and is already getting very popular as well as garnering great reviews.
 Let's take a closer look, shall we?